 Categories

-Jan 9th,2025 817 Views
+Jan 9th,2025 969 Views

 Professor Yang Yanping's team has developed a novel nanoplatform (TP-TPBC-PEG) coated with triptolide (TP), which is pH-responsive and near-infrared light-activated.
-This nanoplatform combines photodynamic therapy (PDT) and chemotherapy, providing a promising new method for treating osteosarcoma and preventing lung metastasis by activating the HIPPO signaling pathway (Figure 1).
+This nanoplatform combines photodynamic therapy (PDT) and chemotherapy, providing a promising new approach for treating osteosarcoma and preventing lung metastasis by activating the HIPPO signaling pathway (Figure 1).

 Figure 1.
 Effect and molecular mechanism of TP-TPBC-PEG nanomicelles in inhibiting primary osteosarcoma growth and lung metastasis.